-If you would like more information on weekly, midweek or weekend breaks at Sandcastle Cottage then please do not hesitate to contact me.
+If you would like more information about staying at Sandcastle Cottage then please take a look inside by clicking this link.
 You will find more details on prices and availability by clicking this link or the book now button below.

 I look forward to welcoming you to Sandcastle Cottage